theyosh/TerrariumPI/docs/_tabs/setup.md

 This is only available for dimmers.

 Dimmer frequency in Hz
-: The frequency of wicht the dimmer is working on.
+: The frequency of witch the dimmer is working on.
 The default depends on the selected dimmer type.

 Max power in %
 : The max power the dimmer is allowed to use.
 Default 100